wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 * Search and filters.
 * Ability to list internal and external APIs separately.
 * Viewing endpoint parameters.
-* Tracking changes in API structure.
+* Tracking changes in API.
 * Quick navigation to attacks related to some endpoint.
 * Custom rule creation for the specific endpoint.
-* Downloading OpenAPI specification (OAS) for your API structure as `swagger.json` file.
+* Downloading OpenAPI specification (OAS) of your API inventory as `swagger.json` file.

 Learn more about available options from the [User guide](../user-guides/api-discovery.md).

 ## Endpoint risk score

-API Discovery automatically calculates a **risk score** for each endpoint in your API portfolio.
+API Discovery automatically calculates a **risk score** for each endpoint in your API inventory.
 The risk score allows you to understand which endpoints are most likely to be an attack target and therefore should be the focus of your security efforts.

 The risk score is made up of various factors, including: